Greek finance minister hopes for bond market return at end-2014

 The country, which has been bailed out with some 200 billion euros in rescue loans from the EU and IMF since May 2010, won praise from the lenders last month for complying with the terms of the rescue package.

-Sovereign yields across the euro zone periphery have fallen steadily since the European Central Bank announced a bond buying program to provide a debt backstop for struggling states.
+Sovereign yields across the euro zone periphery have fallen steadily since the European Central Bank announced a bond buying programme to provide a debt backstop for struggling states.

 “I hope that we can have the same luck as Ireland and Portugal, which already start accessing markets with yields below 6 percent,” Yannis Stournaras told Greek state television in an interview.